 From 2013-2015, she was HR head of CWB Tech, a technology company focused on sensor-based motion analysis system for rehabilitation and injury prevention application.
 She is enthusiastic about how technology and innovation can make people’s lives more enjoyable and easy.

-Program Manager, MIT Hong Kong Innovation Node
+Manager, Industry Liaison, MIT Hong Kong Innovation Node

 Liea Lin joined the team in 2018 and is responsible for program development.
 In addition, she brings networks from internationals and Mainland China.
 Liea is active in connecting people and building up new possibilities for cooperations.